-- Fill out the booking form online (Go to: https://vancouverislandy.com/programservices/outdoor-education-overview/ and click the "Submit a Booking Request"). - In the past, we have tentatively held equivalent dates for approximately the same number of students for returning groups year to year until our re-booking deadlines.
-We are taking a pause on this approach for 2022. - The Program Manager takes all booking requests and try to make it work best for everyone. - Once your dates are selected and agreed on, our Registration Services department will send you a Program Package.
+- Fill out the booking form online (Go to: https://vancouverislandy.com/program-services/outdoor-education-overview/ and click the "Submit a Booking Request"). - We tentatively hold equivalent dates for approximately the same number of students for returning groups year to year until our re-booking deadlines in the fall. - The Program Manager takes all booking requests and try to make it work best for everyone. - Once your dates are selected and agreed on, our Registration Services department will send you a Program Package.